2021-ii3510/Assignment-3/README.md

 features are implemented correctly before working on bonuses.

 1. Instead of reading the contents of the file in every activity, pass the necessary information with Intents;
 2. Use a custom layout for to display the items of the RecyclerView so that it can display the album's artwork;

 ## Deadline for submission

-Deadline: October 22nd, 2019 23:59
+Deadline: November 4th 2020, 23:59 CET.

 Lateness policy applies if still available.
 Issues with configuring the IDE or working with Git/GitHub will not warrant any deadline extension.